Khirki Mosque: History

-Khan-i-Jahan Junaan Telangani and Feroz Shah Tughlaq were intensely committed towards building architectural monuments.
+Khan-i-Jahan Junan Shah and Feroz Shah Tughlaq were intensely committed towards building architectural monuments.
 Together, they planned and built several tombs, forts and mosques.
 Telangani in particular, was credited with building seven monuments of unique designs.

-Constructed in the Jahapanah city, it is a novel cross–axial mosque in Tughluqian architectural style.
-There are no specific inscriptions on the Mosque on its construction date, though the name of the builder is inscribed on the eastern gate of the Mosque as 'Khan-e-Jahan Junaan Shah'.
-Therefore, in the absence of "epigraphic and literary" evidence (though one recent web reference mentions 1375 and another 1380) for its provenance, a research study has been provided by Welch and Howard in their paper titled "The Tughluqs: Master Builders of the Delhi Sultanate".
-The study has conjectured the year of building by comparing with many other large monuments of this period.
+Constructed in the Jahapanah city, the Khirki Mosque is a novel cross–axial mosque in Tughluqid architectural style.
+There are no specific inscriptions on the mosque on its construction date, though the name of the builder is inscribed on the eastern gate of the mosque as 'Khan-e-Jahan Junaan Shah'.
+Therefore, in the absence of "epigraphic and literary" evidence (though one recent web reference mentions 1375 and another 1380) for its provenance, a research study conjectured the year of building by comparing with many other large monuments of this period.
 It is dated between 1351 and 1354 when Feroz Shah Tughlaq, during his stay in Jahapanah, ordered this mosque to be built as "his pious inaugural contribution to the Capital".
-It is approached from the Khirki village in South Delhi and close to the Satpula or the seven arched bridge on the edge of southern wall of Jahapanah (the fourth city of Medieval Delhi), was mosque built by Khan-i-Jahan Junan Shah, the Prime Minister of Feroz Shah Tughlaq (1351–1388) of the Tughlaq Dynasty.[1]
-The word 'Khirki' prefixed to mosque is an Urdu word that means "window" and hence is also called "The Mosque of Windows".